tidymodels/tidymodels.org/learn/work/fairness-readmission/index.md

 :::

-While payment information on most patients is missing, most patients in this data are covered under medicare.
+While payment information on most patients is missing, most patients in this data are covered under Medicare.

 ::: callout-tip
 The payment method is one way in which societal unfairness may be reflected in the source data besides the variables on protected groups themselves.
 Medicaid coverage is only available to people below a certain income, and many self-pay patients do not have medical insurance because they cannot afford it.
 Relatedly, poverty rates differ drastically among racial groups in the U.S.